Can I automate TradingView alerts to place trades on Bybit?

 How fast does a TradingView alert reach Bybit through PickMyTrade?

-Typical end-to-end latency is a few seconds: TradingView fires the webhook, PickMyTrade receives it and calls Bybit's API, and Bybit matches the order.
-Exact timing varies with TradingView alert dispatch and network conditions, so it is not suitable for sub-second HFT strategies.
+Typical end-to-end latency is under 200ms: TradingView fires the webhook, PickMyTrade receives it and calls Bybit's API, and Bybit matches the order.
+Exact timing varies with TradingView alert dispatch and network conditions, so it is not suitable for ultra-low-latency HFT strategies.

 Can I use sub-accounts on Bybit for automated trading?